Mr-Kumar-Abhishek/SIMS/README.md

 # Student information Management system #

-This project for making a simple student information management system , the release would be in MSIL format or .exe binary format so , .net framework is requireed to run this application (atleast till version 4)
+This project for making a simple student information management system , the release would be in MSIL format or .exe binary format so , .net framework is required to run this application (atleast till version 4)

 ### What is this repository for? ###